Duncan Oughton: Professional

 Upon graduating, Oughton was selected 10th overall in the 2001 MLS SuperDraft by Columbus Crew.
 Oughton immediately found playing time with the Crew, playing 20 games as a rookie, including 12 starts.
 He maintained a starting role for the Crew for the majority of his early career, in part due to his ability to play numerous positions in the midfield and defence.
 Oughton missed the entire 2005 season with a knee injury and was released in May 2006.
 However, he continued to train with the team, and in August 2006 the team waived Leonard Bisaku and re-signed Oughton.
 However, Oughton's playing time with the Crew became more sporadic; he made just nine first team appearances in 2006 and only five in 2008.
 In 2009, Oughton scored a bicycle kick goal against USL 1st Division Rochester Rhinos in a US Open Cup match, however, the Crew lost in penalties, with Oughton's being saved.
 In the 2009 MLS season, Oughton had been given the chance to be back in the first team and was rewarded with two straight starts, earning an assist.

 After the 2010 MLS season Columbus declined Oughton's contract option, and he elected to participate in the 2010 MLS Re-Entry Draft.
 Oughton became a free agent in Major League Soccer when he was not selected in the Re-Entry draft.

-On 3 February 2011, Oughton announced his retirement from playing and was hired as the assistant technical director for Columbus.
+On 3 February 2011, Oughton announced his retirement from playing and was hired as the assistant to the technical director for Columbus.